zzvswxy/azure-rest-api-specs/specification/addons/resource-manager/readme.md

 ### Basic Information
-These are the global settings for the Addons API.
+These are the global settings for the Addons API test.

 ``` yaml
 openapi-type: arm